 Descrizione dettagliata

 This multi-center observational study aims to characterize the epidemiological profile and multidimensional functional impairments of Post-Intensive Care Syndrome (PICS) in ICU survivors across China.
-The study will enroll approximately 800 participants from six participating centers (three high-dependency units from 2018-2026 and three ICUs from 2025-2026).
-Data on physical, cognitive, and psychological function will be collected using validated assessment tools including MRC, ICU Mobility Scale, CPAx, MMSE, S5Q, PHQ-9, GAD-7, PSQI, Barthel Index, and EQ-5D-5L.
-Primary outcomes include the incidence of PICS and comorbidity patterns across multiple functional domains.
-Secondary outcomes encompass functional status, quality of life, and risk factors for PICS.
+The study will enroll approximately 800 eligible participants from four participating high-dependency units (HDUs) between January 2018 and January 2026.
+Data on physical, cognitive, and psychological function will be collected using validated assessment tools including the MRC score, ICU Mobility Scale, CPAx, MMSE, S5Q, PHQ-9, GAD-7, PSQI, Barthel Index, and EQ-5D-5L.
+The primary outcomes include the incidence of PICS and comorbidity patterns across multiple functional domains.
+The secondary outcomes encompass functional status, quality of life, and risk factors for PICS.

 Tipo di studio